penrose/penrose/packages/examples/src/dinoshade/README.md

 ![Shadowy Leapin' Lizards!](dinoshade.png)

-This example shows how rich 3D graphics including lighting, shadows, reflections, and perspective projection can be turned into 2D vector diagrams using Penrose, using familiar concepts from standard 3D graphics APIs (such as OpenGL and Direct3D).
-The example reimagines the [`dinoshade` OpenGL/GLUT C++ example](http://sgifiles.irixnet.org/sgi/opengl/contrib/mjk/tips/dinoshade.c), originally written by Mark Kilgard at SGI.
-If you've never written 3D graphics code before, you may want to start with one of the [many terrific OpenGL tutorials](https://www.reddit.com/r/opengl/comments/5dbzp0/how_to_best_learn_opengl_in_20162017/) available online—while Penrose does a lot of things automatically, you do need to still know how to "think in 3D!"
-If you do have prior experience with 3D graphics APIs, you should feel quite at home with this example.
+This exploratory example shows how rich 3D graphics including lighting, shadows, reflections, and perspective projection can be rendered as 2D vector art via Penrose, using familiar concepts from standard 3D graphics APIs (such as OpenGL and Direct3D).
+Penrose was not originally built for 3D—but as the system evolves it becomes easier and easier to pull off some very cool and useful techniques!
+This particular example reimagines the [`dinoshade` OpenGL/GLUT C++ example](http://sgifiles.irixnet.org/sgi/opengl/contrib/mjk/tips/dinoshade.c), originally written by Mark Kilgard at SGI.
+This README is written mainly for folks to cross the bridge from 3D graphics APIs into Penrose/Style—if you've never written 3D graphics code before, you may want to start with one of the [many terrific tutorials](https://www.reddit.com/r/opengl/comments/5dbzp0/how_to_best_learn_opengl_in_20162017/) available online.

 ## Overview - The Vectorization Pipeline

 ![Rasterization vs. Vectorization Pipeline](pipeline.png)

-The output for this example is shown above: a dinosaur standing on a plane, with soft shadows and a blurry reflection; lighting and shadows are determined by a point light source (which from this view is off screen).
+The output for this example is shown at top: a dinosaur standing on a plane, with soft shadows and a blurry reflection; lighting and shadows are determined by a point light source (which from this view is off screen).
 Construction of this example follows a pattern similar to the [real time graphics pipeline](https://en.wikipedia.org/wiki/Graphics_pipeline): the camera is defined via modelview and projection matrices, a list of 3D points is used to describe the scene geometry, and the camera matrices are used to transform these 3D points into 2D coordinates on the canvas.
 The key difference, as illustrated in the diagram above, is that in the final stage projected primitives (such as triangles and line segments) are translated into vector graphics primitives, rather than rasterized to final pixel values.
 In particular, they are translated into a [standard vector graphics (SVG) file](https://en.wikipedia.org/wiki/SVG), which is a human-readable file format for describing 2D graphics.
 An SVG file can then be displayed by a variety of applications such as web browsers (Chrome, Safari, etc.), or specialized vector graphics editors (Inkscape, Adobe Illustrator, etc.).
 These programs in effect complete the final stage of image generation, by rasterizing 2D shapes in the SVG file to pixel values that can be displayed by a hardware device.
 However, deferring this final rasterization stage has a variety of benefits:

 - **Retargetability.**  Since the output of the 3D vectorization pipeline does not assume any definite size for the final rasterized image, graphics can be re-used on a variety of different devices, or in different contexts (e.g., full-screen vs. embedded in a document) without losing fidelity.
 In other words, the output representation is "resolution-independent."
 - **File Size.** In many cases, a vectorized image is much smaller than a rasterized version, since the former stores a more minimal specification of the image (e.g., just the three corner locations of a triangles, rather than the many thousands of pixel values needed to fill in the same triangle).
 E.g., the SVG and PNG versions of the `dinoshade` image above differ in file size by about 5x.
 - **Editability.** Unlike raster images, which can be edited only at the level of individual pixels, vectorized 3D graphics easily admit higher-level semantic edits such as "change the color of the dinosaur from green to blue" or "make the wireframe thinner" (or remove it altogether).
 Moreover, such alterations can be made programmatically and automatically without needing access to the original runtime environment (e.g., OpenGL or Direct3D).
+- **Rich Functionality.** A lot of functionality that's hard to pull off in standard 3D APIs (like high-quality line drawing, dashed lines, and image-space filtering) are already built in to SVG/CSS, and can often be triggered by one or two simple commands (like the CSS blur used here to achieve glossy reflections).

 ## The Dinoshade Example